tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 off-path/blind attackers from destroying associations merely by sending forged ClientHellos.

-Note: it is not always possible to distinguish which association a given record is from.
+Note: It is not always possible to distinguish which association a given record is from.
 For instance, if the client performs a handshake, abandons the connection, and then immediately starts a new handshake, it may not be possible to tell which connection